Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-We now consider the analogous to a Randers structure in the category $\mathcal{F}_{HR}(TM)$ of generalized Hamiltonian functions on $TM$ whose fundamental tensors \eqref{fundamentaltensor} have non-definite signature.
-In this case, it is necessary to restrict the domain of definition of the Hamiltonian function $F$, since it is not possible to have a well defined Hamilton-Randers function on the whole $T^*TM$.
-This is because being $\eta$ a pseudo-Riemannian metric, it can take negative values on certain domains of $T^*_uTM$, in which case the function $\alpha(u,p)$ is purely imaginary.
-Hence the domain of a Hamilton-Randers function is restricted to be the topological closure of the open cone $\mathcal{C}_u\hookrightarrow T^*_uTM$ over $u$ timelike momenta.
-The cone of timelike momenta over $u\in TM$ is defined by the set of co-vectors $p\in \,T^*_u TM$ such that
+We now consider the analogous of a Randers structure in the category of generalized Hamiltonian spaces on a tangent space $TM$ whose fundamental tensors \eqref{fundamentaltensor} are non-degenerate and have indefinite signature.
+In this case the domain of definition of the Hamiltonian function $F$ should be restricted, since it is not possible to have a well defined Hamilton-Randers function on the whole cotangent space $T^*TM$.
+This is because $\eta$ is a pseudo-Riemannian metric and it can take negative values on certain regions of $T^*_uTM$, in which case the function $\alpha(u,\theta)$ is purely imaginary and cannot be the value of a reasonable Hamiltonian function.
+This argument motivates to consider the collection $\mathcal{D}_{Tu}$ of {\it time-like momenta} over $u\in TM$, which is defined by the set of co-vectors $\theta\in \,T^*_u TM$ such that